- Teacher of Vocal Studies

 Stidham is also a veteran of opera and musical theater stages, with performances in the roles of Lauretta in Gianni Schicchi, the title role in Flotow’s Martha, Marsinah in Kismet, and she toured as Mercedes in Victor Borge’s version of Carmen.

-A past president and vice president of the Los Angeles Chapter of the National Association of Teachers of Singing, Stidham has taught voice students of all ages and levels for more than 30 years.
-As visiting instructor of vocal studies at Oberlin, she teaches a beginning voice class for non-music majors and gives master classes for secondary-lesson students.
+A past president and program chair of the Los Angeles Chapter of the National Association of Teachers of Singing, Stidham teaches a beginning voice class and voice lessons for non-music majors at Oberlin Conservatory.
 She has been a member of the voice faculty of numerous colleges and universities in Southern California, including Scripps College, Biola University, the University of Southern California, CalArts, Pasadena City College, and California State University, Los Angeles.
 She was also a vocal coach for the Los Angeles Children’s Chorus, a guest clinician for the Choristers Guild of Southern California, and an adjudicator for many vocal competitions in the region.

 Stidham holds a DMA in vocal performance from the University of Southern California, an MM in voice from the San Francisco Conservatory of Music, and MA and BA degrees in musicology from the University of California, Santa Barbara.
+Her teachers include Peggy Norcross, Martial Singher, Margery McKay, Donald Stenberg, Judith Natalucci and Elizabeth Hynes.
 She maintains a private voice studio at her home in Oberlin and is an enthusiastic equestrian, gardener, and practitioner of Iyengar yoga.

 Stephen Hartke: Sons of Noah.
 XTET.
 New World Records 80567-2